sdawso/frd/README.md

    ```
 These commands should build the environment and run the default analysis of the provided files in `data/` if all prerequisites are met.

+***Be sure to build the uv environment before running the pipeline on the included test datafile, unless you want to install everything yourself :B***

+Naming conventions are as listed in the example data: 600.tiff == 6 degrees collimated offset.
+Input a series of annuli like the one above at increasing collimated offset and the approximate distance from fiber output to CCD.
+Data is assumed to be taken at same exposure settings with CCD/output face/input face in a fixed relative orientation.
+The only thing that moves between frames is the beam.

 ### An example of a collimated annulus input frame -- 7 degrees offset, output face ~9 mm from CCD:

 what you see: